-They may look similar to the untutored eye, but show some distinct and important features:
+North East Lincolnshire may look similar to the England average to the untutored eye, but there are some distinct and important features:

-- At the 2011 census NL had less than the England average proportion of young adults age 20 - 39, but above average for 40+. - NEL in contrast had a very similar profile to the England average, with a greater proportion of young adults. - Both districts are projected to experience a significant increase in the proportion of over age 60's by the time of the next census and beyond.
+- NEL has a greater proportion of young adults. - NEL is projected to experience a significant increase in the proportion of over age 60's by the time of the next census and beyond.